arranstewart/pytwine/docs/source/index.rst

 Release v\ **TODO - INCLUDE VERSION HERE**.

-**pytwine** is a minimal report generator for generating scientific reports from Markdown with embedded Python code.
+**pytwine** is a minimal report generator for generating documents from Markdown with embedded Python code.

 -------------------